gardener/dependency-watchdog/docs/concepts/prober.md

 ## Behind the scene

-For all live shoot clusters (which have not been hibernated or deleted or moved to another seed via control-plane-migration), prober will schedule a probe to run periodically.
-In a single run of a probe it will do the following:
+For all active shoot clusters (which have not been hibernated or deleted or moved to another seed via control-plane-migration), prober will schedule a probe to run periodically.
+During each run of a probe it will do the following:
-1. Tries to determine if the Kube ApiServer is reachable via local cluster DNS.
+1. Checks if the Kube ApiServer is reachable via local cluster DNS.
 This should always succeed and will fail only when the Kube ApiServer has gone down.
 If the Kube ApiServer is down then there can be no further damage to the existing shoot cluster (barring new requests to the Kube Api Server).
 2. Only if the probe is able to reach the Kube ApiServer via local cluster DNS, will it attempt to reach the Kube ApiServer via internal DNS route.
 This is the same DNS used by the kubelet.
 This is not an exact replication of how the kubelet would reach its Kube ApiServer but it is close enough.
 The result of the attempt to reach the Kube ApiServer is recorded in the probe status.
 3. If a probe fails to successfully reach the Kube ApiServer via interal DNS route `failureThreshold` times consecutively then it transitions the probe to `Failed` state.
 4. If and when a probe status transitions to `Failed` then it will initiate a scale-down operation as defined in the prober configuration.